The rights of a citizen can be withdrawn by the state if ...

 One of the examples of such serious crime is treasonable felony.

-The principle of separation of powers was made popular by ...
+The theory of separation of powers was first time clearly formulated by __________ ...